 - The beginnings of driveways of old homesteads.
 The mailbox likely stood there and people used to be able to pay for postage by putting coins into it.

 - Around and under the steps that led to the old homesteads front door.
-When someone reached into their pocket for keys to unlock the door, they may have dropped coins without realizing it.
+When someone reached into their pocket for keys to unlock the door, they may have dropped coins or jewelry without realizing it.

 - Areas where you find pieces of old red brick or ceramics may have been a homestead.

 Be sure to pay attention to the landscape around you, it will tell you more than you might think.
 And of course, always make sure to get permission to metal detect on old homestead sites.
 Even when there is no longer a house there, someone still owns the land.